EXPRESSCLUSTER/Hyper-V/WindowsServer2019/README.md

 Assumption:
 - The drive letter for data partition of MD resource is *X: drive*
 - The failover group is online on PM1 to allow access to MD resource
+- The *Hyper-V Integration Services* is installed on to VM to be controlled.

 On PM1
   1. open Hyper-V Manager